michelesanfilippo/websiteportfolio/README.md

  Remember to install node js and sass.
  Run your script(whatever you call it) before reloading your page(npm run "yourscriptname").

-You can have a look at the result: michelesanfilippo.netlify.com
+You can have a look at the result: [website portfolio](michelesanfilippo.netlify.com)